mrleonhuang/LintCode/README.md

 # Introduction

-This book records the thoughts and idea I had during finishing the Lintcode problems.
+This book records the thoughts and idea of Lintcode problems.